-The Cisco Spark application makes teamwork simpler by bringing teams together instantly in virtual rooms where members can send messages, share files, and meet face-to-face, all in one place.
+The Cisco Webex Teams application makes teamwork simpler by bringing teams together instantly in virtual rooms where members can send messages, share files, and meet face-to-face, all in one place.
 Built.io Flow is a cloud-based platform designed to integrate IT systems with ease.
-Now, Built.io Flow users can extend Spark capabilities into any business process and foster stronger team collaboration.
+Now, Built.io Flow users can extend Webex Teams capabilities into any business process and foster stronger team collaboration.

 Aragon research, a technology-focused research and advisory firm committed to providing thought -leading strategic research and trusted advisory services, held its first-ever awards ceremony for its 2015 Hot Vendors and 2015 Innovators.
 Built.io wins Aragon Research award for Best Technology Innovator in Mobile 2015.